 Last-Modified value if ETag is unavailable, in an

-If-Match header; it can contain either value, but not both.
+If-Range header; it can contain either value, but not both.
 This single header validates the content has not changed.
 If the content has changed, or if the validators are not strong then the full content is returned instead of the range.
 In this case, the resource responds as a Fetch Content request.

 The HTTP/1.1 Range Request specification allows requests to specify multiple ranges in the